SonghuaHu-UMD/songhuahu-umd.github.io/_pages/Human Mobility_New.md

 > <a href="https://senseable.mit.edu/"><img style="float: right" src="https://songhuahu-umd.github.io/images/Camera0.png" width="300" hspace="10"></a>
 By scraping camera footage from ~ 800 traffic cameras in New York, we reconstruct a citywide emission model to quantify pedestrian exposure to traffic emission considering environmental justice.
-Via cutting-edge object detection, tracking, and segmentation method, we extract real-time traffic flow, pedestrian volume, and > 3000 vehicle modes from camera footage, providing more accurate and detailed inputs for traffic emission models.
+Via cutting-edge object detection, tracking, and segmentation methods, we extract real-time traffic flow, pedestrian volume, and > 3000 vehicle modes from camera footage, providing more accurate and detailed inputs for traffic emission models.

 > <a href="https://senseable.mit.edu/"><img style="float: right" src="https://songhuahu-umd.github.io/images/camera0.gif" width="300" hspace="10"></a>
 Most traffic cameras installed in the urban area only store low-FPS footage.
-We propose a unified framework capable of extract traffic flow from videos of varying quality, covering super-low FPS, low FPS, and high FPS.
+We propose a unified framework capable of extracting traffic flow from videos of varying quality, covering super-low FPS, low FPS, and high FPS.
 Our approach integrates fundamental diagram, distance-based tracking, and ByteTrack, tailored to the respective FPS.
-We also develop an entirely automated traffic detector generator base on vanishing points and road segmentation.
+We also develop an entirely automated traffic detector generator based on vanishing points and road segmentation.

 ---

 ### <span style="color: green"> Social Media Text </span>💬💬💬👥👥👥
-Social media comments provide a rich source of text data containing population attitudes, sentiments and perceptions.
+Social media comments provide a rich source of text data containing population attitudes, sentiments, and perceptions.
 Harnessing Large Language Model (LLM), my research focuses on extracting human sentiments regarding topics related to urban planning and travel, such as parking issues, accessibility challenges, and fast-growing food delivery services.
 I also fuse them with mobile phone location data to track how individuals respond to natural disasters.